Why Brexit Matters Matters to Your Portfolio

 The vote also amplifies the deflationary forces that were already causing slower worldwide economic growth, keeping interest rates low, and providing a favorable backdrop for bonds.
 Lower interest rates keep mortgage rates low this helps fuel the housing market, which has been a prime driver for economic growth here.

 The Unwinding of the Single Currency

 The euro (the currency) has been in existence for 14 years, since 2002.
 It will not take 14 years, however, to get rid of it.
-Once it starts to unwind, it will happen quickly.
-All it will take is for voters in a country that uses the single currency to do what Britain just did and vote themselves out of the EU.
+If it starts to unwind, it will happen quickly.
+All it will take is for voters in a country that use the single currency to do what Britain just did and vote themselves out of the EU.

-When that happens, the whole European experiment will unwind, and the recession predicted for Britain will grow to include countries such as the U.S. The only way I see out of this is if Europe can create the United States of Europe.
-I wouldn’t hold my breath, though.
+If that happens, the whole European experiment could unwind, and the recession predicted for Britain could grow to include many more countries including the U.S.

 These are the opinions of Tim Hayes and not necessarily those of Cambridge Investment Research.
 They are for informational purposes only, and should not be construed or acted upon as individualized investment advice.